heiner/heiner.github.com/_drafts/random-samples.md

 ```

 Somewhat surprisingly, `heapify` is implementable in $$O(k)$$.
 The use
-of `heappushpop` here makes sence since heap operations are typically
+of `heappushpop` here makes sense since heap operations are typically
 "modify the heap as requested, then recreate the heap property".
 Since
 here each push is followed by a pop, `heappushpop` allows us to skip
 one heap recreation.
 It runs in $$O(\log k)$$ for a heap of size